Work it!

 Input and discussion

 An academic career path can be challenging to navigate, with many complex factors impacting success.
-In this session, experienced colleagues from the Faculty of Historical and Cultural Studies and the Faculty of Social Sciences share their experiences of starting a career in academia.
-Two doctoral candidates are invited as discussants to facilitate a broader discussion about how to best find and navigate academic career paths as an early stage researcher.
-Possible topics include, but are not limited to, effective networking, developing a strong research programme and publication strategies, successful collaboration, balancing teaching and research demands and finding your personal work-life-balance.
+In this session, experienced colleagues from the Faculty of Historical and Cultural Studies and the Faculty of Social Sciences will present their experiences of starting a career in academia.
+Two doctoral candidates are invited as discussants to facilitate a broader discussion about how to best find and navigate academic career paths as an early career researcher.
+Possible topics include, but are not limited to, effective networking, developing a strong research programme and publication strategies, building successful collaborations, balancing teaching and research demands, and finding your personal work-life-balance.

 Speakers: